sidneytma/driving_behavior_classification/README.md

 ![](figures/conf_rf.png)
 ![](figures/report_rf.png)

-Overall, the model had a surprisingly high accuracy (###).
-It performed well for NORMAL driving [][][], but poorly for AGGRESSIVE driving [][][].
+Overall, the model had a surprisingly high accuracy (79%).
+It performed well for NORMAL driving (84% precision, 87% recall), but poorly for AGGRESSIVE driving (61% precision, 56% recall).
 Given the overlap challenge described earlier, this would be expected of any model.
 However, it is not clear if the model’s poor performance is entirely due to this inherent challenge, or if it is simply a bad model.

 ![](figures/feature_importance.png)